 The Hell-Fire Clubs is another book I zoomed through; it was difficult to put down!
 Lord's research was extensive and her writing was compelling.
 My only criticism was that there was a chapter that could have been omitted which had mini-biographies of notable members of The Friars of Medmenham.
 Since they had already been introduced to readers the chapter came off as filler, which I think is unnecessary.
 Otherwise, the book is packed with great facts and stories of these nefarious men and their social gatherings.
 The Hell-Fire Clubs is great book for those interested in the private lives of noblemen, fans of Men Behaving Badly, and of course, the Hellfire clubs.

-The Hellfire Clubs: Sex, Satanism and Secret Societies is out now in both paperback and hardcover editions.
+The Hellfire Clubs: Sex, Satanism and Secret Societies

 Have I mentioned lately that you post the best book reviews?
 Because you totally post the best book reviews :D Must add this one to my Goodreads list...